Boeing C-17 Globemaster III: United States Air Force

 The first production C-17 was delivered to Charleston Air Force Base, South Carolina, on 14 July 1993.
 The first C-17 unit, the 17th Airlift Squadron, became operationally ready on 17 January 1995.
 It has broken 22 records for oversized payloads.
 The C-17 was awarded U.S. aviation's most prestigious award, the Collier Trophy, in 1994.
 A Congressional report on operations in Kosovo and Operation Allied Force noted "One of the great success stories...was the performance of the Air Force's C-17A" It flew half of the strategic airlift missions in the operation, the type could use small airfields, easing operations; rapid turnaround times also led to efficient utilization.

-In 2006, eight C-17s were delivered to March Joint Air Reserve Base, California; controlled by the Air Force Reserve Command (AFRC), assigned to the 452d Air Mobility Wing and subsequently assigned to AMC's 436th Airlift Wing and its AFRC "associate" unit, the 512th Airlift Wing, at Dover Air Force Base, Delaware, supplementing the Lockheed C-5 Galaxy.
-The Mississippi Air National Guard's 172 Airlift Group received their first of eight C-17s in 2006.
-In 2011, the New York Air National Guard's 105th Airlift Wing at Stewart Air National Guard Base transitioned from the C-5 to the C-17.

 C-17s delivered military supplies during Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq as well as humanitarian aid in the aftermath of the 2010 Haiti earthquake, and the 2011 Sindh floods, delivering thousands of food rations, tons of medical and emergency supplies.
 On 26 March 2003, 15 USAF C-17s participated in the biggest combat airdrop since the United States invasion of Panama in December 1989: the night-time airdrop of 1,000 paratroopers from the 173rd Airborne Brigade occurred over Bashur, Iraq.
 These airdrops were followed by C-17s ferrying M1 Abrams, M2 Bradleys, M113s and artillery.
 USAF C-17s have also assisted allies in their airlift needs, such as Canadian vehicles to Afghanistan in 2003 and Australian forces for the Australian-led military deployment to East Timor in 2006.
 In 2006, USAF C-17s flew 15 Canadian Leopard C2 tanks from Kyrgyzstan into Kandahar in support of NATO's Afghanistan mission.
 In 2013, five USAF C-17s supported French operations in Mali, operating with other nations' C-17s (RAF, NATO and RCAF deployed a single C-17 each).

+Flight crews have nicknamed the aircraft "the Moose", because during ground refueling, the pressure relief vents make a sound like the call of a female moose in heat.

 Since 1999, C-17s have flown annually to Antarctica on Operation Deep Freeze in support of the US Antarctic Research Program, replacing the C-141s used in prior years.
 The initial flight was flown by the USAF 62nd Airlift Wing.
 The C-17s fly round trip between Christchurch Airport and McMurdo Station around October each year and take 5 hours to fly each way.
-In 2006, the C-17 flew its first Antarctic airdrop mission, delivering 70 000 pounds of supplies.
+In 2006, the C-17 flew its first Antarctic airdrop mission, delivering 70,000 pounds of supplies.
 Further air drops occurred during subsequent years.